Here for It All: Composition

-Genres and influences
+Genres

-Musically, Here for It All is an eclectic album that showcases Carey's embrace of various sounds, expanding beyond the R&B of Caution to include sounds from the past.
+Here for It All finds Carey embracing a wide range of sounds, moving beyond the R&B focus of Caution while also drawing on influences from the past.
 Rolling Stone writer Tim Chan described the album as having a "retro vibe", featuring soulful ballads and uptempo tracks that have elements of disco and funk.
 Slant Magazine also noted influences of soul, disco and gospel, while The Independent described the album's pop-driven tracks as being "glitzy, nicely overwrought" and highlighted its R&B influences.